SPAN: Learning Similarity between Scene Graphs and Images with Transformers: Abstract

 \section{Abstract}

-Scene graph generation is conventionally evaluated by (mean) Recall$@K$, which measures the ratio of correctly predicted triplets that appear in the ground truth.
-However, such triplet-oriented metrics cannot capture the global semantic information of scene graphs, and measure the similarity between images and generated scene graphs.
-The usability of scene graphs is therefore limited in downstream tasks.
-To address this issue, a framework that can measure the similarity of scene graphs and images is urgently required.
-Motivated by the successful application of Contrastive Language-Image Pre-training (CLIP), we propose a novel contrastive learning framework consisting of a graph Transformer and an image Transformer to align scene graphs and their corresponding images in the shared latent space.
-To enable the graph Transformer to comprehend the scene graph structure and extract representative features, we introduce a graph serialization technique that transforms a scene graph into a sequence with structural encoding.
-Based on our framework, we introduce R-Precision measuring image retrieval accuracy as a new evaluation metric for scene graph generation and establish new benchmarks for the Visual Genome and Open Images datasets.
-A series of experiments are further conducted to demonstrate the effectiveness of the graph Transformer, which shows great potential as a scene graph encoder.
-Project page at \url{https://yrcong.github.io/gicon/}.
+Learning similarity between scene graphs and images aims to estimate a similarity score given a scene graph and an image.
+There is currently no research dedicated to this task, although it is critical for scene graph generation and downstream applications.
+Scene graph generation is conventionally evaluated by Recall$@K$ and mean Recall$@K$, which measure the ratio of predicted triplets that appear in the human-labeled triplet set.
+However, such triplet-oriented metrics fail to demonstrate the overall semantic difference between a scene graph and an image and are sensitive to annotation bias and noise.
+Using generated scene graphs in the downstream applications is therefore limited.
+To address this issue, for the first time, we propose a \textbf{S}cene gra\textbf{P}h-im\textbf{A}ge co\textbf{N}trastive learning framework, \textbf{SPAN}, that can measure the similarity between scene graphs and images.
+Our novel framework consists of a graph Transformer and an image Transformer to align scene graphs and their corresponding images in the shared latent space.
+We introduce a novel graph serialization technique that transforms a scene graph into a sequence with structural encodings.
+Based on our framework, we propose R-Precision measuring image retrieval accuracy as a new evaluation metric for scene graph generation.
+We establish new benchmarks on the Visual Genome and Open Images datasets.
+Extensive experiments are conducted to verify the effectiveness of SPAN, which shows great potential as a scene graph encoder.